-Adrenal insufficiency refers to the decreased production of adrenocortical hormones (glucocorticoids, mineralocorticoids, and adrenal androgens).
+Adrenal insufficiency is the decreased production of adrenocortical hormones (glucocorticoids, mineralocorticoids, and adrenal androgens) and is classified as primary, secondary, or tertiary.
 Primary adrenal insufficiency (Addison disease) is caused by a disorder of the adrenal glands.
-The most frequent cause of primary adrenal insufficiency by far is autoimmune adrenalitis, which may occur sporadically or as a manifestation of polyglandular autoimmune syndromes.
-Secondary adrenal insufficiency is the result of decreased production of ACTH (adrenocorticotropic hormone).
-Decreased levels of ACTH are seen following prolonged glucocorticoid therapy or in pituitary/hypothalamic diseases.
-Patients with long-standing adrenal insufficiency may present with postural hypotension, nausea, vomiting, weight loss, anorexia, lethargy, depression, and/or chronic hyponatremia.
-Female patients also present with loss of libido as a result of hypoandrogenism.
-Patients with primary adrenal insufficiency also tend to develop hyperpigmentation of the skin, mild hyperkalemia, and metabolic acidosis.
-Serum cortisol levels that remain low even after the administration of exogenous ACTH (ACTH stimulation test) confirm the diagnosis of adrenal insufficiency.
+The most frequent cause of primary adrenal insufficiency in the US by far is autoimmune adrenalitis, which can occur sporadically or as a manifestation of polyglandular autoimmune syndromes.
+Secondary adrenal insufficiency is the result of decreased production of ACTH (adrenocorticotropic hormone) and tertiary adrenal insufficiency is the result of decreased production of CRH (corticotropin-releasing hormone) by the hypothalamus.
+Decreased levels of ACTH or CRH are seen following sudden cessation of prolonged glucocorticoid therapy and in pituitary/hypothalamic diseases.
+Patients with long-standing adrenal insufficiency can present with postural hypotension, nausea, vomiting, weight loss, anorexia, lethargy, depression, and/or chronic hyponatremia.
+There may also be a loss of libido as a result of hypoandrogenism.
+Patients with primary adrenal insufficiency tend to additionally develop hyperpigmentation of the skin, mild hyperkalemia, and metabolic acidosis.
+Serum cortisol levels that remain low even after the administration of exogenous ACTH (ACTH stimulation test) confirm the diagnosis of primary adrenal insufficiency.
 Glucocorticoid replacement therapy with hydrocortisone is required for all forms of adrenal insufficiency.
-The dose of glucocorticoids should be increased during periods of stress (e.g., surgery, trauma, infections) in order to prevent an adrenal crisis, a severe, acute type of adrenal insufficiency that presents with fever, impaired consciousness, severe abdominal pain, and hypovolemic shock.
+The dose of glucocorticoids should be increased during periods of stress (e.g., surgery, trauma, infections) in order to prevent adrenal crisis, which is a severe, acute type of adrenal insufficiency that manifests with shock, fever, impaired consciousness, and severe abdominal pain.
 Adrenal crisis is life-threatening and should be treated immediately with high doses of hydrocortisone and intravenous fluids.

-Autoimmune adrenalitis (most common cause; ∼ 80–90% of all cases of primary adrenal insufficiency)
+- Most common cause in the US (∼ 80–90% of all cases of primary adrenal insufficiency)

-- Autoimmune adrenalitis is usually associated with other autoimmune endocrinopathies (see )
+- Associated with other autoimmune endocrinopathies (see “) ”

 - Infiltration of the adrenal glands